Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JESUS FREAKS (USA)

-Based on the EP, this is Anthrax-influenced thrash metal with some modern elements and some tasteless synthesized vocals used at times.
-The guys on some tracks manage to come up with an intense, more aggresive than Anthrax sound ("Die With Me"), but pointless groovy numbers, like the 8-min "Hypocrite", pull the impression more on the negative side.
-Reportedly their full-length belongs entirely to the modern groovy thrash arena.
+Based on the EP, this is Anthrax-influenced thrash metal with modern elements and some tasteless synthesized vocals used at times.
+The guys on some tracks manage to come up with an intense, more aggressive than Anthrax sound ("Die With Me"), but pointless groovy numbers like the 8-min "Hypocrite" pull the impression more on the negative side.

 Socially Unacceptable EP, 1993